Join Us

 Want to try a singing session ?

-We are having a beginners session on:- Wednesday 10th January 2024 from 7.30 to 9.30 pm at:-
+Simply turn up any Wednesday from 7.30 to 9.30 pm at:-

 Saint Hilda's Church